-Jewel Bako has proudly earned a Michelin star for eight consecutive years.
+Jewel Bako has proudly earned a Michelin star for fourteen consecutive years.

 Online reservations serve the dining room only; Sushi bar reservations are not available online.

 This is about as high quality sushi as you can find anywhere in this city.
 As Chromeo mentions, fish is FedExed in daily from Japan.